-Fire Pit: Fire pits are a nice, cozy way to increase the usability of your yard in the cooler months.
+Fire pits are a nice, cozy way to increase the usability of your yard in the cooler months.
 This CAN add real value for potential buyers.

 Even though they’re outdoor structures – you need to take care of them like they’re part of your main home.
 Decks, fences, pools, and fire pits all require regular maintenance to keep them safe and strong.

-A garage door replacement is also a good idea, and will cost you under $4,000.
+A garage door replacement is also a good idea and will cost you under $4,000.

-2) A Full Bathroom Remodel
+2) Will a Full Bathroom Remodel Add Value?

 Bathroom and kitchen renovations are the most popular home improvement projects.
 You can expect to recover 75% of your investment (according to the Appraisal Institute of Canada).
-Replacing an outdated vanity, old plumbing and lighting fixtures or adding a new tile floor — will guarantee a lot of bang for your buck and give your bath an updated, modern look.
+Replacing an outdated vanity, old plumbing, and lighting fixtures or adding a new tile floor — will guarantee a lot of bang for your buck and give your bath an updated, modern look.

-If you are considering a full bathroom remodel, you will be looking at changing the flooring, the vanity, shower, tub and toilet.
-Make energy efficient updates, as they will be good for your home’s resale value.
+If you are considering a full bathroom remodel, you will be looking at changing the flooring, the vanity, shower, tub, and toilet.
+Make energy-efficient updates, as they will be good for your home’s resale value.